cybertoothca/ember-cli-bootstrap3-tooltip/README.md

 ...and the following _mixins_:

-*  `Tooltip` - imported as
+*  `TwbsTooltip` - imported as
-`import Tooltip as 'ember-cli-bootstrap3-tooltip/mixins/tooltip'` and can be added to new or existing components.
+`import TwbsTooltip as 'ember-cli-bootstrap3-tooltip/mixins/twbs-tooltip'` and can be added to new or existing components.

 _Further information about these items can be found in the Usage